-7.7 Improper Communication
+12.6 Improper Communication

-Sketch artists may not verbalize, wave, use hand gestures, or use any other means to get a team member's attention.
-Sketch artists may not communicate with anyone during the trial or the recess.
+Artists may not verbalize, wave, use hand gestures, or use any other means to get a team member's attention. artists may not communicate with anyone during the trial or the recess.

-7.8 National Participation
+12.7 National Participation

-The winning state courtroom sketch artist is eligible to compete in the national competition with the accompaniment of an adult chaperone.
-The SC Bar pays for the registration fee and the sketch artist is responsible for all other expenses, inclusive of meals, hotel, and travel.
-Artists that participate nationally should be prepared to sketch in color.
+The winning state courtroom artist is eligible to compete in the national competition with the accompaniment of an adult chaperone.
+The SC Bar pays for the registration fee and the artist is responsible for all other expenses, inclusive of meals, hotel, and travel.
+Artists that participate nationally should be prepared to work in color mediums.